 Some healthcare professionals specialise in supporting people with certain side effects.
-For example, you may meet with a dietitian if you are having problems with eating.
-Or if you have lymphoedema (swelling in body tissue), you may meet with a lymphoedema specialist (page 98).
+For example, you may see a dietitian if you are having problems with eating.
+Or if you have lymphoedema (swelling in body tissue), you may see a lymphoedema specialist (see page 98).